daKmoR/testing-workflow-for-web-components/README.md

 ================================================================================
 ```

-which is already pretty neat.
+Which is already pretty neat.

 So let's go the other way and add code to `src/a11y-input.js` before adding a test.
 Let's say we want to access the value of our input directly via our custom element and whenever its value is 'cat' we want to log something.